Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

 In Table~\ref{table:tsp}, we present the quality metrics for all the formulations discussed above.
-The derivations are available in the Supplementary Methods.
+The derivations are available in Appendix Sec.~\ref{sec:cost-tsp}.
 We can see that the circuit volume is $\order{n^3}$ for all of them.
 For X-QAOA, XY-QAOA, GM-QAOA, and HOBO, it can be shown that the mentioned volume is optimal.
 All of the formulations encode function $f$ mapping time points $t$ to cities, as explained before.
 The values $f(t)$ for different $t$ are stored in disjoint quantum registers.
 However, for each pair $t,t+1$, we have to include the complete information about the cost function $W$ that has $\order{n^2}$ degrees of freedom.
 If each register has $\order{d}$ qubits, one cannot implement it with a depth smaller than $\order{n^2}$, which gives the final volume $\order{n^2/d \cdot nd}=\order{n^3}$.
+We would like to note that the results presented in the table for Prog-QAOA with Grover mixer are valid for the other mixers as well.

-Furthermore, the LNN architecture has a destructive impact on the depth for X-QAOA and XY-QAOA.
+Furthermore, the LNN architecture has a destructive impact on the depth of X-QAOA and XY-QAOA.
 In~\cite{o2019generalized}, the authors show that any QUBO can be implemented in depth proportional to the number of qubits it uses.
-For the QUBO representation from~\cite{lucas2014ising}, we can prove that any swap strategy with any initial arrangement of qubits results in $\Omega(n^2)$ depth using Theorem~\ref{thm:lnn-depth}; hence it cannot be better.
+For the QUBO representation from~\cite{lucas2014ising}, we can prove that any swap strategy with any initial arrangement of qubits results in $\Omega(n^2)$ depth using Theorem~\ref{theorem:depth-lowerbound-lnn} presented in Appendix Sec.~\ref{sec:depth-lnn}; hence it cannot be improved.

-Below we will present a FUNC-QAOA for TSP, which as presented in Table~\ref{table:tsp}, reaches near-optimal values for all cost measures.
-Besides our implementation being the best of all the considered, it also breaks the $\order{ n^3}$ volume bound observed in other models.
-Let $b_t$ be the sequence of bits denoting the city visited at time $t$, in binary encoding like it was for Max-$K$-Cut and $\{b_t\}$ be the set of all bit sequences representing different time points.
-The corresponding quantum register consists of $\lceil \log n \rceil $ qubits.
-The implementation applies the Hamiltonian